 KCM Uniform Policy on Hold, Automated Random Screenings Have Begun

 This past weekend, the Transportation Security Administration (TSA) and Airlines for America (A4A) announced policy changes for the Known Crewmember (KCM) program.
 As reported to you by ALPA on the evening of Monday, August 26, at the request of the ALPA president, a temporary hold has been placed on the implementation of the new uniform policy.
 While the delay is only temporary, the TSA’s decision provides a key opportunity for collaboration by the regulator, the airlines, and labor to develop additional or alternative measures to mitigate risk to the KCM system.

-An automated enhancement to Unpredictable Screening Procedures (USP) will be enabled on August 27, 2019.
-This enhancement will include retention of the Crewmember selection for USP for a period of time at all KCM access points in that airport.
-NOTE: If the selected Crewmember exits the sterile area and attempts to reenter through a KCM access point during this time period, they will continue to be identified for USP.
+While the uniform policy change is on hold, the Unpredictable Screening Procedures (USP) policy did take effect today, Tuesday, August 27.
+This automated enhancement will include retention of the crewmember via random selection for USP for a period of time at all KCM access points in that airport.
+If the selected crewmember exits the sterile area and attempts to reenter through a KCM access point during this time period, that crewmember will continue to be identified for USP.

 FEEDBACK & E-MAIL ADDRESS